|Organization:||Friedrich-Ebert-Stiftung Moldova (FES) and AO “Institutum Virtutes Civilis” (IVC)|

 - Required skills and competencies

-The following are the required skills and competencies expected from the selected applicant for conducting the mid-term Project external evaluation.
+The following are the required skills and competencies expected from the selected applicant for conducting the Project final evaluation.
 In the case of an evaluation team, it is expected that the team leader should match all required skills and competencies presented in these ToR.

 - Advanced degree in relevant discipline (e.g. gender, development and social studies, sociology, political science, etc.);